sr1990/shaka-packager/docs/source/options/dash_options.rst

     If enabled, allow adaptive switching between different codecs, if they have the same language, media type (audio, video etc) and container type.

+--dash_label <label_name>

+    Optional.
+Will add Label tag to adapation set and will be taken into consideration along with codecs, language, media type (audio, video etc) and container type to create different adaptation sets.